Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: How can we evaluate the extent to which shifts in the exposure mixture, , have support in our data?

 \section{Question: How can we evaluate the extent to which shifts in the exposure mixture, $\dd$, have support in our data?}

-In Section \ref{sec:mtps}, we showed how one could flexibly define many different shifts---of varying magnitudes---across one or more members of the exposure mixture and across one or more timepoints.
-However, not all shifts will be well-supported by our observed data.
-If the shift we first consider is not well-supported, meaning that it is based on regions where there are no real-world data, is it still of interest?
-Many would answer no, as such a shift would not reflect the real world.
-Consequently, we view choosing a shift as an iterative process: evaluating the extent to which a scientifically interesting shift is supported by real data, and if it is poorly supported, modifying the shift to be one that is better supported (though we acknowledge that standard uncertainty quantification would not reflect such iteration).
+In Section \ref{sec:mtps}, we showed how one could flexibly define shifts across one or more members of the exposure mixture and across one or more timepoints.
+However, it is well-known that not all shifts will be well-supported by the observed data.\cite{snowden2015framing,zigler2021invited,keil2021keil,carone2020pursuit,antonelli2024causal} If the shift we first consider is not well-supported, meaning that it is based on regions where there are no real-world data, is it still of interest?
+Many would answer no, as such a shift would not reflect the real world.\cite{zigler2021invited}